 However the information required under Section 197 of the Companies Act read withrule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 are given in ANNEXURE- 6

 EXTRACT OF ANNUAL RETURN

 The details forming part of the extract of the Annual Return in Form No. MGT-9 isannexed herewith as

 NSE ELECTRONIC APPLICATION PROCESSING SYSTEM (NEAPS)

-The NEAPS is a web based application designed by NSE for corporates.
-All periodicalcompliance filings like shareholding pattern Corporate Governance Report press releasesannouncements corporate actions etc. are filed electronically on NEAPS.
+The NEAPS is a web based application designed by NSE for corporate.
+All periodicalcompliance filings like shareholding pattern corporate governance report press releasesannouncements corporate actions etc. are filed electronically on NEAPS.

 BSE CORPORATE COMPLIANCE & LISTING CENTRE (THE LISTING CENTRE )

 The Listing Centre of BSE is a web based application designed by BSE for corporates.All periodical compliance filings like shareholding pattern corporate governance reportpress releases etc. are also filed electronically on the Listing Centre.